Water Turbidity Definition

 In addition, the result of natural processes of erosion or as waste from various industries such as mining, dredging, logging and others.

 The terms “turbidity and suspended solids” are sometimes used synonymously.
 This can produce errors in data interpretation.
 A correction function to adjust the turbidity value to represent the concentration of suspended solids.
-The correction function should be calculated for each water quality station because the function may vary from location to location.
+The correction function calculated for each water quality station because the function may vary from location to location.